 Well, we’ve put together a Day Trip Guide that will give you the best of the best that Savannah has to offer.
 From the stunning antebellum architecture to the coastal beauty and southern hospitality, it’s hard to only stay one day.

-But, your one day in Savannah will be well then worth it.
+But, your one day in Savannah will be well more than worth it.
 So, without further adieu, let’s jump into our day trip guide to Savannah, Georgia.

 Any day trip in the south should start with a hearty brunch.
 So, start your day with coffee and biscuits at Maple Street Biscuit on West Broughton Street.